 On-campus Friendship Centre

-The first and only of its kind in Canada, the On-Campus Friendship Centre is a partnership between GPRC and the Grande Prairie Friendship Centre.
-It was created to support a smooth transition for students entering our community to become students of the college.
+The first and only of its kind in Canada, the On-Campus Friendship Centre is a partnership between NWP and the Grande Prairie Friendship Centre.
+It was created to support a smooth transition for students entering our community to become students of the institution.

 Circle of Aboriginal Students